huntie/super-awesome-paste/README.md

 # Super-Awesome Paste

-*A Sublime Text plugin that tidies up and contextually formats pasted content.*

-Super-Awesome Paste aims to intelligently integrate copied text into your code, and currently normalises line endings and whitespace, removes copied line numbers & extra formatting and automatically indents the result.
-In addition, fixes such as URL tidying and HTML character escaping are applied depending on the paste context.
-More features are planned soon, and you can read more about the project in this [blog post](//hunt.ghost.io/improving-paste-formatting-in-sublime-text/).
+Super-Awesome Paste is a Sublime Text 3 plugin which aims to intelligently integrate copied text into your code.
+Currently this includes normalising line endings and whitespace, auto-indentation, and cleaning up copied line numbers and unwanted formatting, including smart quotes.
+In addition, small contextual fixes such as HTML character escaping and hex colour formatting are applied when needed.
+Hopefully this plugin will save developers many keystrokes, and more features are always on the way.

-**Requirements:** Sublime Text 3

 ## Getting started

-The plugin is now available through [Package Control](//sublime.wbond.net/packages/Super-Awesome%20Paste), but can also be installed manually by adding the [latest version](//github.com/huntie/super-awesome-paste/releases) to your Sublime Text 3 packages directory.
-You should then open Sublime to find the command added to your context menu.
-By default, the `super_awesome_paste` command is bound to `Ctrl+Alt+V`, but you may want to change this to something more convenient or to override the regular paste shortcut.
+The plugin is available through [Package Control](//sublime.wbond.net/packages/Super-Awesome%20Paste), but can also be installed manually by adding the [latest version](//github.com/huntie/super-awesome-paste/releases) to your Sublime Text 3 packages directory.
+By default, the `super_awesome_paste` command can be found in your context menu and is bound to `Ctrl+Alt+V`, but you may want to change this to something more convenient or to override the regular paste shortcut.

 ## Options